1. Enable Node.js for Your Website

 - Create the app again with the same settings.

-This forces to rebuild and restart the container with your latest code and modules.
+This forces the container to rebuild and restart with your latest code and modules.

-6. Common Issues & Fixes
+7. Common Issues & Fixes

 Error: Cannot find module 'express'

-Modules were not installed inside the container.
+Modules were not installed inside the container or Node was not initialised.

 npm install express